noiseprotocol/noise_spec/noise.md

  * **`h`**: Either empty or 256 bits containing a hash output.
 This is used as "associated data" for encryption.

-A kernel responds to the following methods:
+A `CipherState` responds to the following methods:

  * **`Initialize()`**:  Sets `k` to all zeros, `n` to zero, and `h` to all zeros.